Mets' Familia suspended 15 games for domestic violence

 Rivas was left with scratches on her chest and a bruise on her right cheek.

-A judge dismissed a charge in December after the player's wife told a prosecutor that her husband did not hurt her.
+A judge dismissed charges in December after the player's wife told a prosecutor her husband did not hurt her.

-Familia, a Dominican Republic native, set a Mets record with 51 saves last season.
+A Dominican Republic native, Familia set a Mets record with 51 saves last season.
 He previously was involved in an ad campaign for an anti-domestic violence group, which has since ended its relationship with him.

-Mets reliever Addison Reed is a likely candidate to fill in for Familia.
-He has 106 saves in a six-year career, only two since joining New York during the 2015 season.
+Mets reliever Addison Reed is a likely candidate to fill in for Familia as closer.
+Reed has 106 saves in a six-year career, only two since joining New York during the 2015 season.